mrdavtan/ArXiv_Explorer/README.md

 ## Background

-The ArXiv RAG/FAISS Explorer is a web app utility with basic convenience features I needed for quickly looking up related AI/ML topics/literature and saving them for later reading.
+The ArXiv RAG/FAISS Explorer is a web app utility I needed for quickly looking up related AI/ML topics/literature and saving them for later reading.
 There are paid tools that do basically the same thing.
 The dataset is free and incredibly powerful.
-So is this web app.
 Use it for good.

 To read more about the Open Archives Initiative: https://info.arxiv.org/help/oa/index.html

-There is a training step involved, so if you're familiar with python and node.js, you should be able to get this to run fairly easily.
+There is a training step involved, so if you're familiar with a bit of python and node, you should be able to get this to run fairly easily.
 I'm running this on Ubuntu 22.04.
 It should be straight forward on macOS.
-If you're on Windows, WSL2 should be fine.
-I've ironed out some of the issues from the original training instructions.
-Future work: paper insights and a system to update to the latest dataset automatically.
+If you're on Windows, I suggest using WSL2.
+Future work (time allowing): paper insights and a system to update to the latest dataset automatically.

 ## Description